Manage your vaccine

 For information on managing your vaccines, consult Routine Vaccine Management – or this webpage.

-When vaccines are shipped to your clinic, you must mark them received in PhilaVax, and you must immediately store them appropriately.
 All staff who accept packages should know the importance of immediately storing vaccine, and know who your offices Vaccine Coordinator is.

 Private, VFC, and VFAAR vaccine can’t be used interchangeably – and we’ll verify this during our quality assurance visits to your site.